 February is traditionally one of the coldest months of the year here in the Midwest, but our hearts are warm at Sunlighten!
 That’s because February is American Heart Month and we are proud to team up with the American Heart Association (AHA) in their fight against heart disease.

 Our partnership began in 2005 when the University of Missouri–Kansas City conducted a study that showed a statistically significant reduction in both systolic and diastolic blood pressure after using a Sunlighten far infrared sauna just three times a week.
-When the Kansas City AHA chapter saw the results, they were astonished by the significant results of an all natural treatment and approached us about their cause.
-It was only natural to support them in their mission of helping healthy hearts and it has become a such a big part of our company culture ever since.
+When the Kansas City AHA chapter saw the results, they were astonished by the significant results of an all-natural, drug-free treatment and approached us about their cause.
+It was only natural to support them in their mission of helping healthy hearts and it has become such a big part of our company culture ever since.

-Over the last 14 years, Sunlighten has teamed up with the AHA in many ways.
+Sunlighten has teamed up with the AHA in many ways.
 Our owners, Aaron & Connie Zack, have served on the board, supported its Go Red for Women movement and a number of other fundraising events and have contributed $166,535 to the research that will build healthy hearts of the future.
 This year we are focused on their Life is Why campaign to help build a stronger, healthier community for our associates and our customers.
 Together we have the power to create more of life’s special moments.

 In the spirit of Heart Month, here are some simple tips for a healthy and happy heart!